top of page

 Understand and Overcome People Pleasing

-Are you often asking yourself "why do I people-please?" or noticing you automatically say yes before checking with yourself?
+Are you often asking yourself "why do I always people-please?" or noticing heavy anxiety whenyou have to say no?

-People-pleasing doesn't develop randomly.
-It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.
+The people-pleasing pattern doesn't develop randomly.
+It often emerged as an intelligent and protective response to challenging situations, at a time when specific capacities and resources were still missing or underdeveloped.

 People-Pleasing